frohro/6302view/docs.md

 #### Reporters

-There is currently one ready-to-use reporting module.
+There are currently two ready-to-use reporting modules.

 ##### Plots